Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 ![MainWindow](Images/main_window1.png?raw=true)

 SCell also accepts a metadata table associated with the libraries in your dataset.
-The metadata matrix can include:
+The metadata table should include:

 - a live-dead image call from your single-cell workflow
 - number of mapped reads